T90allred/comprehensiveJS/README.md

 #### Each time a function is called a new execution context (scope) is created and push to the stack, when it is done running that function it is then popped off the stack

+#### Variable Environment: This is simply where the variables live.
+Globally, function scope, or even block level scope with ES6 `let`